openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 #### Converting Precision

-In Computer Vision, image is represented by an array of unsigned 8-but integer values (for each color), but model accepts floating point tensors.
+In Computer Vision, the image is represented by an array of unsigned 8-bit integer values (for each color), but the model accepts floating point tensors.

-To integrate precision conversion into an execution graph as a pre-processing step, simply do the following:
+To integrate precision conversion into an execution graph as a pre-processing step:

 @sphinxtabset